 where $\Theta_{0}$ is the mean-field phase at an arbitrary initial time instant.

-Let us look at the KS oscillators in a different complex plane with the same origin as the previous one, but with both axis rotating with angular velocity $\Omega$.
-In the new rotating frame, we represent the oscillator of index $j$ by the complex number $\exp(i\psi_{j})$, where $\psi_{j}$ is the oscillator's phase and the analogous of Eqs. (\ref{eq:mean_oscillator}), (\ref{eq:mean-cn}), and (\ref{eq:expected_oscillator}) are then
+Let us consider KS oscillators in a different complex plane, with the same origin as the previous one, but with both axis rotating with angular velocity $\Omega$.
+In the new rotating frame, we represent the oscillator of index $j$ by the complex number $\exp(i\psi_{j})$, where $\psi_{j}$ is the oscillator's phase.
+The analogous of Eqs. (\ref{eq:mean_oscillator}), (\ref{eq:mean-cn}), and (\ref{eq:expected_oscillator}) are

 and, for $N\longrightarrow\infty$,